richien/casting-agency/backend/docs/APIDOCS.md

     - Returns a list of movie objects, the total number of movies in the database and a success value of true.
     - Results are paginated in groups of 10 by default.
 Include a **page** request argument to choose a page number, starting from 1.
 If no argument is supplied the default page is page 1.
-    - You can also optionally specify a **limit** request argument to change the number or returned questions in the pagination group.
+    - You can also optionally specify a **limit** request argument to change the number or returned movies in the pagination group.
     - The release date is returned in ISO format.